 Yesterday a number of us from Institute of Governance at Queen's University attended a lunch event featuring a 'lecture' by George Mitchell.
 Here is an individual of many roles and titles.
 He is introduced as "Senator" reflecting his years in Congress as the senator from Maine (the last couple as majority leader); but around Queen's he would be introduced as "Chancellor" (a figurehead position he has held here since 1999), and in the world of the Disney Corporation as "Mr. Chairman".
+In Belfast and Northern Ireland, Mitchell is known more for what he accomplished than for any of his titles, for he is credited with having brokered the 1998 Good Friday Agreement that proved to be a watershed point in the recent history of NI.

 The 'lecture' itself was really little more than remarks sprinkled with anecdotes, but that was enough for the assembled group of 200 or so invited guests.
 There is a real 'connection' between Mitchell and the people of NI.
 As he tells it, when he came in 1994 at the request of Clinton to see what the US could do to help put an end to the violence associated with the Troubles, he expected to go home in a couple of weeks.
 The result was a five year stay in Belfast and intermittent extended visits ever since -- more to help sustain the implementation of the Agreement than to perform his symbolic duties as QUB chancellor.